When most people think of a healthy diet, a vegan diet is usually near the top of the list.

 Considering they replaced fish with soy, that’s closer to a standard vegan diet than a standard vegetarian diet.
 If you’re new to the terms, a vegan diet is technically one particular type of vegetarian diet.

-That result isn’t too surprising to me.
-I’ve previously written about whether vegans are fatter or thinner than meat eaters.
-Multiple studies show that vegans are generally thinner.
+That result isn’t too surprising to me, since multiple studies show that vegans are generally thinner.